near/docs/docs/tutorials/contracts/nfts/minting-nfts.md

     // owner of contract
     pub owner_id: AccountId,

-    // The storage size in bytes for each new token pub extra_storage_in_bytes_per_token: StorageUsage,

-    // always required
-    pub owner_by_id: TreeMap<TokenId, AccountId>,
+    // keeps track of the owner for any given token ID. pub owner_by_id: TreeMap<TokenId, AccountId>,

     ...